variadico/noti/PULL_REQUEST_TEMPLATE.md

-You can omit non-relevant sections.
+Omit non-relevant sections.
-Make sure you branch off dev.
+Branch off dev.

 #### Description
 What does this pull request do?